sphinx-gallery/sphinx-gallery/doc/configuration.rst

    block.

 The former is useful for auto-documenting functions that are used and classes that are explicitly instantiated.
+The generated links are called implicit backreferences.
 The latter is useful for classes that are typically implicitly returned rather than explicitly instantiated (e.g., :class:`matplotlib.axes.Axes` which is most often instantiated only indirectly within function calls).
+Such links are called explicit backreferences.

 For example, we can embed a small gallery of all examples that use or refer to :obj:`numpy.exp`, which looks like this: